mesosphere/marathon/tests/performance/README.md

 * _dump.json_ - Contains the raw dump of the metrics collected for various parameters during the scale test.
 * _results.csv_ - Contains a CSV with the summarised results for every parameter configuration.
 * _plot-*.png_ - Image plots with the scale test results.
-Every metric will have it's own image plot generated.
+Every metric will have its own image plot generated.
 * _S3 RAW Upload_ - In addition to the local raw dump, the results are uploaded to S3 for long-term archiving.
 * _Postgres Database_ - When used in CI, the results are posted in a Postgres database for long-term archiving and plotting through a PostgREST endpoint.
 * _Datadog_ - When used in CI, a single "indicator" result will be submitted to Datadog for long-term archiving and alerting.

 ## Running in CI

-All of the CI automation is implenented as a set of `ci_*.sh` scripts.
+All of the CI automation is implemented as a set of `ci_*.sh` scripts.
 These scripts require some configuration environment variables and are appropriately configuring and launching `dcos-scale-test-driver`.

-This section describes the usage and dequirements of each script.
+This section describes the usage and requirements of each script.

 ### `ci_run_dcluster.sh` - Run tests against a thin cluster

 Installs missing dependencies, creates a local cluster  using the [macarhon-dcluster](https://github.com/wavesoft/marathon-dcluster) script and then it runs the tests on that cluster.

-The "thin cluster" deployed consists of 6 mesos agents (with over-commited resources), 1 mesos master, 1 zookeeper and 1 mesos containers using docker-compose.
+The "thin cluster" deployed consists of 6 Mesos agents (with over-commited resources), 1 Mesos master, 1 Zookeeper and 1 Mesos containers using docker-compose.

 #### Requirements